ilonagog/Favorite-Book/README.md

         A callback function can run after another function has finished. "

-    - I am using 'DOMContentLoaded' event listener, 'click' and 'change'
+    - I am using 'DOMContentLoaded' event listener, 'click' and 'submit'

 3
-    - I use 'map()' array iteration method.
+    - I use 'forEach()' array iteration method.
 What is array iteration method?- So, array iteration method performs some operation on each element of array.
-The 'map()' method creates a new array, does not change the original array.

 4
     - Application should be single page.